alflennik/use-flow/documentation/tutorial.md

   You don't need to return anything from this function - Immer will detect all the changes you made to state within the callback and apply them.

-  This approach is less error-prone than other methods of handling immutable data, such as the React's setState or Redux's reducers, where you need to carefully avoid methods like `array.push()` which mutate the array.
+  This approach is less error-prone than other methods of handling immutable data, such as React's setState or Redux's reducers, where you need to carefully avoid methods like `array.push()` which mutate the array.
 With `produceNewState`, you can simply use `array.push()`!

   If not all of that makes sense, don't worry, you'll see lots more examples of updating state later in this tutorial.